build-on-aws/content/tutorials/building-rust-applications-for-aws-graviton/index.md

 ### EC2 Setup

-To demonstrate how to move a Rust application to AWS Graviton Instances I have built a simple link shortener in Rust.
-I’m not a front end developer, so I’ll be relying on cURL to interact with my application’s APIs.
+To demonstrate how to move a Rust application to AWS Graviton-based Instances, I have built a simple link shortener application in Rust.
+I’m not a front end developer, so I will be relying on cURL to interact with my application’s APIs.
 The application is written with the most current release version of Rust at the time of writing, and Rocket 0.5.0-rc3.
-The application generates a unique 8 character string for each URL that it shortens, and stores the original URL and the 8 character string in a DynamoDB table.
+The application generates a unique 8 character string for each URL that it shortens, and stores the original URL and the 8 character string in a Amazon DynamoDB table.
 The code is not meant to be used in production and is provided as a sample only.

-For this demo I’ll be using two EC2 instances running Ubuntu 22.04.
-The first instance will be a `c5.xlarge` instance, and the second will be a `c6g.xlarge` instance.
-To get started, log in to each instance and download a copy of the code.
-To install Rust, use the following command:
+For this demo, [launch two EC2 instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance?sc_channel=el&sc_campaign=costwave&sc_content=building-rust-applications-for-aws-graviton&sc_geo=mult&sc_country=mult&sc_outcome=acq) running Ubuntu 22.04.
+The first instance will be of `c5.xlarge` instance-type, and the second will be of `c6g.xlarge` instance-type.
+Once they are running, [connect to each instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html?sc_channel=el&sc_campaign=costwave&sc_content=building-rust-applications-for-aws-graviton&sc_geo=mult&sc_country=mult&sc_outcome=acq) and install Rust using the following command:

 ```shell
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh